aleyna34131/privacyidea/doc/policies/user.rst

 type: ``string``

 This limits the maximum age of displayed audit entries.
-Older entries are not remove from the audit table but the user is simply not allowed to view older entries.
+Older entries are not removed from the audit table but the user is simply not allowed to view older entries.

 Can be something like 10m (10 minutes), 10h (10 hours) or 10d (ten days).